10 / 31 / 2025

 πŸ’‘WHAT WE LEARNED THIS WEEK

-πŸ“• LITERATURE / GRAMMAR: We started our new unit on folktales with the African tale "All Stories are Anansi’s" and the African American tale "The Knee High Man".
+πŸ“• LITERATURE / GRAMMAR: We started our new unit on folktales with the west African tale "All Stories are Anansi’s" and the African American tale "The Knee High Man".
 We also are learning how to write exclamatory sentences.

 πŸ“• POETRY